wp-plugins/affiliatewp-allow-own-referrals/readme.txt

 > This plugin requires [AffiliateWP](http://affiliatewp.com/ "AffiliateWP") v1.6+ in order to function.

-The standard behaviour of AffiliateWP is to prevent affiliates from earning a commission on their own referral links.
-When this plugin is installed and activated, affiliates will be able to earn a commission on their own referral links if they make a purchase.
+The standard behaviour of AffiliateWP is to prevent affiliates from earning a commission on their own referrals, either via referral links or coupon codes.
+When this plugin is installed and activated, affiliates will be able to earn a commission on their own referral links or coupons if they make a purchase.

 **What is AffiliateWP?**